Sharwari19/RockPaperScissors/README.md

 # RockPaperScissors
 This is a simple console-based Rock Paper Scissors game implemented in JavaScript.
 The project is part of the assignments from The Odin Project.

+## Live Preview

+You can check out the live version of the Rock-Paper-Scissors project [here](https://sharwari19.github.io/RockPaperScissors/).

 # Table Of Contents

 * Overview